Relative Serre functor for comodule algebras: Relative Serre functors for exact module categories

 The twisted $\mathcal{C}$-module structure of a relative Serre functor is one of central subjects of this paper.
-We have observed that a relative Serre functor of $\mathcal{M}$ is unique up to isomorphisms.
-We shall concern whether it is unique up to isomorphisms {\em as a twisted module functor} from $\mathcal{M}$ to ${}_{\DD}\mathcal{M}$.
+The following lemma shows that a relative Serre functor is unique up to isomorphism of {\em twisted $\mathcal{C}$-module functors} on $\mathcal{M}$.